 Heyyy Booo, I know its been a while since I wrote a blog post!
 The past couple of months have been a transition for me.
 I moved from Maryland to North Carolina to Atlanta.
 It has been so hard to create while moving to different places, not having all of my belongings, starting a new job, and having no one to take my pictures! lol Most of the pictures you see on my page lately have been taken by me using the self timer on my camera.
 I even had a birthday shoot setup here in Atlanta but the photographer and the weather failed me twice so I had to flick it up by myself. lol

 Having a blog is hard work and I really want to keep y’all inspired and give you my best but sometimes I feel like my best is to give myself a break.
-Sometimes its best to just chill and not stress myself out with the running to the fabric store, figuring out what am I going to make, writing a post, setting up shoots etc. It’s definitely not that blogging is stressful.
-When you combine blogging with all the other things like… Life..
-LOL Family events, a job, custom orders, work events, cooking dinner, exercising etc. I notice a lot of makers take a step back from it all because they feel constant pressure to create and push out garments like a factory worker.
+Sometimes its best to just chill and not stress myself out with the running to the fabric store, figuring out what am I going to make, writing a post, setting up shoots etc. It’s definitely not that blogging is stressful, its when you combine blogging with all the other things like… Life..
+LOL Family events, a job, custom orders, work events, cooking dinner, exercising etc. t can get pretty exhausting quickly… I notice a lot of makers take a step back from it all because they feel constant pressure to create and push out garments like a factory worker.
 However that is not the reason any of us create.

 I don’t want to fall into the trap of making garments just to make them.
 That’s not what I’m about and I want to create from my heart not because I haven’t posted anything in 3 days.
 I sew to build my wardrobe and because I want to inspire others to create.
 I hope y’all can understand that and still rock with me when I haven’t posted in a few days. lol